A Catfishing With a Happy Ending

 But Emma still wanted to believe in the fantasy, not the truth.

-“I couldn’t believe it because, you know ... when you talk to someone every day, and you share your life ... he was my confidante.”
+“I couldn’t believe it because, you know ... when you talk to someone every day, and you share your life ... he was my confidente.”

 And why would somebody claim to be someone else online?

-Dr. Julie Albright, a digital sociologist at the University of Southern California, says catfishing can be addictive: “Suddenly finding success with romantic partners online is exciting, and in fact intoxicating for certain people,” she said, adding that catfish often target more than one victim: “Putting several hooks in the water and getting several relationships going is the way to hedge your bets.”
+Julie Albright, a digital sociologist at the University of Southern California, says catfishing can be addictive: “Suddenly finding success with romantic partners online is exciting, and in fact intoxicating for certain people,” she said, adding that catfish often target more than one victim: “Putting several hooks in the water and getting several relationships going is the way to hedge your bets.”

 In August of 2016, nearly a year after his and Emma’s relationship began, Alan had computer troubles.
 He bought a new one, but set it up using his personal email address.
 When he sent Emma a message, it sounded like Ronnie, but the email address said “Alan Stanley.”